icopy-site/awesome/docs/awesome/awesome-pascal.md

 * [WinSparkle](https://winsparkle.org) and its [Delphi wrapper](https://github.com/jkour/neSparkleComponent).
 WinSparkle is an easy-to-use software update library for Windows developers.
 WinSparkle is a heavily (to the point of being its almost-port) inspired by the Sparkle framework originally by Andy Matuschak that became the de facto standard for software updates on macOS.

 * [Silverpoint MultiInstaller](http://www.silverpointdevelopment.com/multiinstaller/index.htm).
 Multi component package installer for Embarcadero Delphi and C++Builder, it was created to ease the components installation on the IDE.

+* [Grijjy Deployment Manager](https://github.com/grijjy/GrijjyDeployMan).
+Tool to simplify the deployment of files and folders for iOS and Android apps written in Delphi.
+It is especially useful if you need to deploy a lot of files, such as 3rd party SDKs.

 ## Other